 Sheltered housing is a type of ‘housing with support’, which you can buy or rent.
-Extra care housing offers more support than sheltered housing, but still allows you to live independently.
+Find out if it's the right housing option for you.

 What is sheltered housing?

 Sheltered housing could suit you if you want to live independently but need a bit more support, or if you want to live in a smaller and easier-to-manage home.

 It is usually only available to those aged 55 and over.

 Some common features of sheltered housing include:

 - help from a scheme manager (warden), or support staff